 A couple of important steps can help ensure that your newborn is on the right track.

-As He’s Growing
+As They’re Growing

 Around water: Whether it’s a baby in the tub or kids splashing around in a pool or lake, an adult should always be watching.
-Give him your complete attention.
+Give them your complete attention.
 Don’t talk on the phone or read.

 Always and everywhere: Resist any urge to hit or shake your child.